tiltowait/Kaleidoscope-BlankPlugin/README.md

 - **Good:** `FooBar`
 - **Bad:** `Foo Bar`, `Kaleidoscope-FooBar`

 Your plugin [files](#files) will be renamed to fit the specified plugin name.
-For instance, `Kaleidoscope-MyPlugin.h` will become `Kaleidoscope-FooBar.h`.
+For instance, `Kaleidoscope-BlankPlugin.h` will become `Kaleidoscope-FooBar.h`.

 ### `Author`